noxsicarius/Epoch-Admin-Tools/README.md

 * Note #1: In case the above line changes in the future and your searches have 0 results, try searching for ***server_checkHackers*** or ***CLEANUP: KILLING A HACKER***.
 * Note #2: An alternative method to this solution is to set the nearby ***setDamage 1*** variables to ***setDamage 0*** (there should be 2 of them).
 The catch is, this is less secure.
 It will allow hackers to spawn vehicles and not be punished.

-> #### Installation is now complete, but you may want to consider additional optional instructions below.
+#### Installation is now complete, but you may want to consider additional optional instructions below.

 #### IMPORTANT: It's common for the Admin Tools to be absent the first time a server is loaded.
 Abort to the lobby, then re-join the server to make the Admin Tools reappear.
+It will appear after a few seconds in your ActionMenu, accessable with the scroll wheel.

 ## Optional Steps